Autoscaler/autoscaler/autoscale-dockerswarm-container/README.md

 ### Logging

-Currently the logging is accessible via the Marathon sandbox until a CAF approved logging mechanism is agreed upon.
+Currently the logging is accessible via the docker container logs.
 Debug logging is enabled by default in this container.
+The default log level can be controlled by supplying a CAF_LOG_LEVEL environment variable value.

 ### Scaling